Suing a Nursing Home for Negligence

 Who Can Sue for Nursing Home Neglect?

 Nursing home residents and close family members are usually those involved in suing a nursing home for negligence.
-However, other parties may also be able to sue a nursing home.
+However, suing a nursing home for negligence can be done by other parties.

 Some parties who may file a nursing home neglect lawsuit include: